-Tumors are masters of defense and deception, evading our immune systems with many molecular tricks.
+Tumors are masters of defense and deception, evading our immune system with molecular tricks.
 But new immunotherapies are outsmarting tumors and achieving dramatic early successes in patients.

-Our immuno-oncology researchers are developing a diverse and deep portfolio of potential immune treatments.
+Our immuno-oncology researchers are developing a deep and diverse portfolio of potential immune treatments.

 “Our goal will be to take most human tumors, which don’t have evidence of an immune response, and convert them to have a response so that they become highly sensitive to treatment,” says Dranoff.
 “One of the exciting aspects of this work is that rather than developing treatments for very small subsets of patients, we’re now contemplating treatments that are broadly active for patients.”